peterbourgon/reference/README.md

 * The application should demonstrate how to use a configurable security middleware.
 OAuth2 would be a reasonable choice to demonstrate.
-If HTTP verbs and URL paths both determine routing per above, demonstrating how OAuth2 scopes can be applied to specific route is desirable.
+If HTTP verbs and URL paths both determine routing per above, demonstrating how OAuth2 scopes can be applied to a specific route is desirable.

 * The application should have the ability to produce log records that are consistent with an organization's existing or expected